MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-howto-use-lg-custom-functions.md

 ### [C#](#tab/cs)

 To use adaptive expressions and LG, install the **Microsoft.Bot.Builder.LanguageGeneration** and **AdaptiveExpressions** packages.
-Add the following snippet to your main bot file.
+The sample already has the packaged installed.
+Then add the following snippet to your main bot file.

 **Bots/CustomFunctionBot.cs**